 Jumping rope offers the same aerobic benefits as running, but at a much lower impact to sensitive joints. .

 Jumping up and down burns calories and helps build and tone muscles, but did you know that it can also help reduce your chances of suffering foot, ankle, and leg injuries?
 Working with speed ropes helps build coordination, even without the occasional jump-rope trick thrown in.
 Improved coordination and rhythm means better form when performing other exercises and while participating in sports-related activities.
 Additionally, jumping rope promotes stronger musculature in the feet and ankles.

 There’s a reason that most of us learn how to jump rope when we’re kids — it’s fun!
-Even for adults, learning a new jump-rope trick every now and then gives jumpers a sense of accomplishment that not only looks impressive (and there’s nothing wrong with showing off a little when someone’s watching), but that also helps improve overall skill.
+Even for adults, learning a new jump-rope trick every now and then, like double unders, gives jumpers a sense of accomplishment that not only looks impressive (and there’s nothing wrong with showing off a little when someone’s watching), but that also helps improve overall skill.

 Interested in incorporating speed ropes into your workout regimen?
 Here are a few jump-rope variations to help you reach your fitness goals.

 - Alternate Foot: Stand on on the ball of one foot with your other foot raised off of the ground.
 As you jump, alternate which foot hits the ground.